Herbal Allies to Reduce Holiday Overeating

 2. Vinegar (and Sours)

 Much like bitters, "sours" also appear to regular blood sugar and appetite.
-Several studies support vinegar's ability to improve weight loss and regulate blood sugar.
+Studies support vinegar's ability to improve weight loss and regulate blood sugar.
 Researchers report that ingesting vinegar (or peanuts... which aren't sour but have appetite-regulating protein) resulted in people eating 200 to 275 calories throughout the day... that alone could equate to 1/2 pound lost per week without even trying.
 In another study, combining vinegar or pickled foods (such as vegetables) alongside rice reduced the glycemic effect by 20 to 35 percent -- same portion of rice eaten, but it didn't cause the blood sugar spike and crash that it normally would.
 Herbalists particularly like using raw, unpasteurized apple cider vinegar (made by Bragg or a small-scale local producer) for health benefits, though other quality vinegars likely offer similar support.
 You can add it to a little water to swig before a meal.
 In another study, adding vinegar (or a grapefruit, which is both bitter and sour) to the daily diet resulted in a few pounds lost over one to three months with no efforts made by participants to diet.

 3. Sleep